ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 docker stop a2cd18c97c49
 ```

-To see restart a Docker container, you don't need to type `docker run image_name` again.
+To see restart a Docker container, you don't need to type `docker run image_name` again, otherwise you would be running a new instance of the Docker image.
 Once the Docker container has been created, you can simply restart it:

 ```bash
 docker start container_id